docs

 Mailing

-Yii makes composition and sending email messages convenient with the help of yiisoft/mailer package.
-The package provides content composition functionality, and a basic interface for sending emails.
-Out of the box, the package provides a file mailer that, instead of actually sending an email, writes its contents into a file.
-Such a default is useful during initial application development.
+Yii simplifies the composition and sending of email messages using the yiisoft/mailer package.
+This package provides content composition functionality and a basic interface for sending emails.
+By default, the package includes a file mailer that writes email contents into a file instead of sending them.
+This is particularly useful during the initial stages of application development.

-The mailer service allows you to get a message instance and, after it’s filled with data, send it.
-An instance is usually obtained from DI container as Yiisoft\Mailer\MailerInterface.
+The mailer service allows you to create a message instance, populate it with data, and send it.
+Typically, you obtain an instance from the DI container as Yiisoft\Mailer\MailerInterface.

-Manually you could create an instance as follows:
+You can also create an instance manually as follows:

 use Yiisoft\Mailer\Symfony\Mailer;